Reflection: Our Commitments to Racial Equity

-- Program Impact – Detroit: All team members will commit to ongoing anti-racist development (learning, application and reflection) in an effort to “eradicate racist behaviors and policies and promote inclusive environments”.
-We will interrupt and address inequities on our team, within Leading Educators and within our partnerships, so that we are all learning, building and modeling what we want for our students, and will include equity content in all deliverables, in order to address equity and inclusion for historically marginalized groups in professional learning.
+- Program Impact – Detroit: All team members will commit to ongoing anti-racist development (learning, application, and reflection) in an effort to “eradicate racist behaviors and policies and promote inclusive environments.”
+We will interrupt and address inequities on our team, within Leading Educators, and within our partnerships so that we are all learning, building, and modeling what we want for our students, and will include equity content in all deliverables in order to address equity and inclusion for historically marginalized groups in professional learning.

-- People Team: We will Inclusively conceptualize, develop and facilitate an immersive learning cycle that results in the operationalization of our Disrupt Racial Inequity core value.
+- People Team: We will inclusively conceptualize, develop and facilitate an immersive learning cycle that results in the operationalization of our Disrupt Racial Inequity core value.

-- Program Impact – Baltimore, Oakland: We commit to work strategically and collaboratively on the following actions (excerpt from 7 stated actions): Build a racial equity lens into our network’s strategic planning, policy and priority setting process, curriculum development, and teaching practices; actively identify, challenge, and replace policies, practices, procedures, programs, and budgets that perpetuate systems of oppression and inequities in the school system, with special attention paid to disrupting the “school to prison pipeline”; actively recruit, hire, and retain staff that reflect student demographics at all organizational levels and support employees to engage in culturally responsive practices and in delivery of quality instruction and service.
+- Program Impact – Baltimore, Oakland: We commit to working strategically and collaboratively on the following actions (excerpt from 7 stated actions): Build a racial equity lens into our network’s strategic planning, policy and priority setting process, curriculum development, and teaching practices; actively identify, challenge, and replace policies, practices, procedures, programs, and budgets that perpetuate systems of oppression and inequities in the school system, with special attention paid to disrupting the “school to prison pipeline”; actively recruit, hire, and retain staff that reflects student demographics at all organizational levels and support employees to engage in culturally responsive practices and in delivery of quality instruction and service.

-- Equitable Systems Analysis: We will lead an equitable practices analysis for staffing that identifies the impact on key stakeholders, specifically people of color, and design appropriate solutions based on findings.
+- Equitable Systems Analysis: We will lead an equitable practices analysis for staffing that identifies the impact on key stakeholders, specifically people of color, and design appropriate solutions based on the findings.

-- Equitable Banking: We will identify, evaluate, and select a Black or Latino/a/x owned banking institution(s) to deposit a total of $1M to partner with to diversify the organization’s financial management by June 30, 2021
+- Equitable Banking: We will identify, evaluate, and select a Black or Latino/a/x-owned banking institution(s) to deposit a total of $1M to partner with to diversify the organization’s financial management by June 30, 2021

-- Equity Based Partnership Conditions: We will develop and apply a new equity-based partnership condition and ensure at least 75% of new partners meet that condition by having anti-racism built into their vision of excellent instruction, strategic plan, district mission/vision or scope of work with LE, etc.
+- Equity-Based Partnership Conditions: We will develop and apply a new equity-based partnership condition and ensure at least 75% of new partners meet that condition by having anti-racism built into their vision of excellent instruction, strategic plan, district mission/vision or scope of work with LE, etc.